bgplab/bgplab/policy/a-locpref-route-map/index.md

 ## Initial Router Configurations

 The routers in your lab use the following BGP AS numbers.
 Each autonomous system advertises an IPv4 prefix.
-Upstream routers (x1, x2) also advertise the default route to your router (rtr).

 | Node/ASN | Router ID | Advertised prefixes |
 |----------|----------:|--------------------:|